MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

-# Lab 300 : Setting up Cloud Manager
+# Lab 300 : Provisioning Cloud Manager from Resource Manager.

 ## Introduction
-This lab will guide you how to set up the Cloud Manager on your OCI tenancy
+Resource Manager is an Oracle Cloud Infrastructure service that helps you install, configure, and manage resources.
+Resource Manager uses Terraform (which is part of the service) to codify your infrastructure in declarative configuration files, which allows you to review and edit, version, persist, reuse, and share them across teams.
+You can then use Resource Manager to provision Oracle Cloud Infrastructure resources using your Terraform configurations.

+In this tutorial, you obtain the configuration files, or stack, for Cloud Manager from the Oracle Cloud Infrastructure Marketplace, and use Resource Manager to create an instance and link it with associated resources such as a Virtual Cloud Network (VCN), subnet, gateways, and route tables.
+You enter the necessary passwords and other information in the Resource Manager interface, and choose the types of resources created.
 Time: 80 min

 ## Part 1.
-PeopleSoft setup
+Generating Keys

 1. Ensure Git Bash is installed on your laptop/workstation.

-2. Download the following scripts - [make_keys.sh](make_keys.sh)
+2. Download the following script - [make_keys.sh](make_keys.sh)

-3. Launch Terminal or Git Bash for Windows command line and navigate to the folder where the file was downloaded.
+3. Launch Terminal for Mac or Git Bash for Windows command line and navigate to the folder where the file was downloaded.

+4. Give permission to the file by typing in command line: **chmod 777 make_keys.sh**

-6. Run the script “bash make_keys.sh”
+6. For Windows, run the script as **bash make_keys.sh**

-For Mac terminal run the command - "./make_keys.sh"
+For Mac terminal run the command - **./make_keys.sh**

 ![](./images/4.png "")